GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools-workflow/index.md

 ### Deep dive with Chrome DevTools

 If you are new to CDT,
-you can get an overview of all the cool features—analyze runtime performance, optimize website speed, debug JavaScript, simulate mobile devices, override JavaScript and HTML, CSS, and JavaScript coverage—in
+you can get an overview of all the cool features—analyzing runtime performance, optimizing website speed, debugging JavaScript, simulating mobile devices, overriding JavaScript and HTML, CSS, and JavaScript coverage—in
 [this post](https://developer.chrome.com/docs/devtools/).